How to ignore a Narcissist? For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

 #2 Change Your Relationship’s Terms

 If you can’t ignore the narcissist completely, consider a low-contact approach.
-Low-contact is appropriate in certain dynamics, especially when it’s unfeasible to sever the relationship.
+Low-contact is appropriate in certain dynamics, especially when severing the relationship is unfeasible.

 With this approach, you don’t fully ignore the narcissist.
 You just disengage (without telling them about it).
 In doing so, you reestablish new boundaries for yourself.